-1. Observable and easy-to-access patient health data
+1. Observable and easy-to-access pharm blockchain data

 Moreover, it resolves many healthcare challenges like health data security and interoperability because the data and records that are stored in the blockchain-based system can’t be breached.

-2. A solution to cybersecurity challenges
+2. A blockchain solution to pharma cybersecurity challenges

 Most healthcare professionals and companies are facing problems related to tracing the journey medications take, with issues making it difficult to show the route from the manufacturers to the patients.
-The challenge comes with costs, adding billions of dollars to processes and can pose considerable risks to patients.
+The challenge comes with costs, adding billions of dollars to processes, and can pose considerable risks to patients.

 But individuals are able to regulate the progression of single doses with blockchain-associated medication-tracing methods.
 With this transparency, the safety of patients increases.